hawonjungo/GoRoster/README.md

 # Here for this project section: My first Android App ever !

 Please be kind to my first "hello world" on Android industry.
 This was a university project in Java Class.
+The app was created only with Java, with only a few basics function and a bit of poor design, but it was great experience and totally worthwhile for me.

 ## Some screenshot.
 ![combine_images(2)](https://user-images.githubusercontent.com/27058497/205298146-8b4bb255-0150-4f8f-993c-3ead64641d34.jpg)